gpericol/microblog/README.md

 1. Create a virtual environment using `python -m venv venv`.
 2. Activate the virtual environment.
+3. Run `pip install -r requirements.txt` to install the required packages.
-3. Launch the Flask application by running `flask run` in the terminal.
+4. Launch the Flask application by running `flask run` in the terminal.

 ## License 📜